Help Paying for College for Undocumented Students

-Undocumented students who are eligible for AB540 may apply for the Board of Governor’s (BOG) Fee Waiver Program which waives the $46/unit fee at CCC.
-To apply for the BOG Fee Waiver, fill out the California DREAM Act application.
+Undocumented students who are eligible for AB540 may apply for the California College Promise Grant, which waives the $46/unit fee at CCC.
+To apply for the California College Promise Grant, fill out the California DREAM Act application.
 Please note the fee waiver does NOT have a March 2nd deadline and students may continue to apply throughout the academic year.

 Cal Grant eligible students will receive up to $1670/ year for educational expenses.
 In addition, the Cal Grant may also cover full cost of tuition at University of California and California State University campuses for students who are planning to transfer.
 To apply for the Cal Grant program, the California DREAM Act application and the GPA Verification Form must be submitted by March 2nd of the application year.

 Students who meet certain residency requirements quality for in-state tuition.
 Immigrants Rising has prepared an online tool to help you figure out whether or not you qualify.

 Extended Opportunity Programs and Services (EOPS)

 Undocumented students who are eligible for AB540 and the Board of Governor’s Fee Waiver may apply for EOPS.
 EOPS’s primary goal is to encourage the enrollment, retention and transfer of students disadvantaged by language, social, economic and educational circumstances, and to facilitate the successful completion of their goals and objectives in college.
 EOPS offers academic counseling, book vouchers, free tutoring, and other support services.
 To apply, please visit the EOPS Office.